-The examples of rule 5 and Rule 7(b), (c) are basic and easy to understand, interpret and comply with compared to other rules of COLREGS.
-However, it is interesting to see those are the first concerns in the full study report (MAIB, 2004).
+These examples of rule 5 and Rule 7(b), (c) are basic and easy to understand, interpret and comply with when compared to other rules in COLREGs and so it is interesting to see those are the first concerns in the full study report (MAIB, 2004).

-The same reports also point out that substantial numbers of accidents took place at night and in restricted visibility.

-The example below shows the collision attributed by poor lookout.
+The same report also point out that substantial numbers of accidents took place at night and in restricted visibility.
+The example below shows a collision attributed by poor lookout.